Khan/web-workshop/docs/02-shutdown.md

 ```
 ---
 # Workshop 1
 ## Getting started by knowing when to quit!
+(Don't Panic!)
 In the course of development, it is important to have a rapid feedback cycle.
 When you are building a web application, you want to run it, check it out, and then _**stop**_ it.

-You need some way to signal to your program that it should exit.
+You need some way to signal to your program that it should exit gracefully.
 Go by default will kill your program as soon as it receives any quit signals from the operating system.

+> By default, a synchronous signal is converted into a run-time panic.
+A SIGHUP, SIGINT, or SIGTERM signal causes the program to exit.

+You can read more about it on the [package documentation](https://golang.org/pkg/os/signal/#hdr-Default_behavior_of_signals_in_Go_programs)

 <details><summary>Example</summary>